codeitlikemiley/cargo-runner/README.md

 #### Rules:

-**Rule 1**: You can either add or remove configurations but at the same time.
+**Rule 1**: You can either add or remove configurations, but not both at the same time.

 **Rule 2**: You can combine one or more keywords when adding or removing configurations.

-**Rule 3**: Order don't matter when typing keywords to add or remove config. except when you marked the start of test binary args with `--` , everything you type there be save as test binary args.
+**Rule 3**: Order does not matter when typing keywords to add or remove configurations.
+However, when marking the start of test binary arguments with --, everything typed afterward will be saved as test binary arguments.

 **Rule 4**: Removing configurations is marked with `!`  for more info head to [Removing Configuration](#removing-configuration)